Limits in AWS Device Farm

 There's no limit to the number of devices you can include in a test run.
 The number of devices (jobs) that can execute your tests in parallel at any given time is equal to your account-level concurrency.
 The default account-level concurrency for metered use in Device Farm is five.

-The metered concurrency limit can be increased upon request up to a certain threshold depending on the use case.
+The metered concurrency limit may be increased upon request up to a certain threshold depending on the use case.
 The default account-level concurrency for unmetered use is equal to the number of slots you are subscribed to for that platform.

 For more information concerning the default metered concurrency limits or quotas in general, see the Quotas page.